bep/gognutil/README.md

 The functionality should be very similar, the implementation very different (I haven't looked too close).
 It's not tuned and can surely be improved.
 PRs are welcome!

+As you see below, this project just started -- and will probably never be complete.

+For a similar project with lots of these util implemented in Go, see [go-coreutils](https://github.com/aisola/go-coreutils).

 ```
 Available Commands:
   seq         Print a sequence of numbers